 Is it better to buy a home or to rent one?
 It’s a popular question amongst people and one that splits opinions everywhere right down the middle.
-The answer may be yes or no depending on a number of factors which we will be looking at momentarily to help you make an informed decision with regards to what path is best for you.
+The answer may be yes or no depending on a number of factors that we will be looking at momentarily to help you make an informed decision with regards to what path is best for you.

 1) The Cost Factor